FDEgan/pands-weekly-tasks/README.md

 ### Extra<br>
 Modify the program to deal with account numbers of any length (yes that is a vague requirement, comment your assumptions)

+### Assumptions<br>
+1. If there is 4 digits or less, then it will show whatever number of digits were entered.
+Be it 1,2,3 or 4 as they are within the last 4 digits and so will not be encrpyted.
+2. To modidy it to take any length, we need to see how long the string length is.
+3. We need to use indexing to get the last 4 digits.

 ### Code<br>
 ```
 account_number = input("Please enter a value: ") # Prompting user to enter account number